Becontree: Building of the estate

-Because of the lack of available land in the County of London, the Housing Act 1919 permitted the London County Council (LCC) to build housing and act as landlord outside of its territory.
+Because of the lack of available land in the County of London, the Housing, Town Planning, &c.
+Act 1919 permitted the London County Council (LCC) to build housing and act as landlord outside of its territory.
 On 18 June 1919 the London County Council's Standing Committee on the Housing of the Working Classes resolved to build 29,000 dwellings to accommodate 145,000 people within 5 years, of which 24,000 were to be at Becontree.
 Becontree was developed between 1921 and 1935 as a large cottage estate of around 26,000 homes, intended to be "homes fit for heroes" for World War I veterans.

 Most of the land at that time was market gardens, with occasional groups of cottages and some country lanes.
 It was compulsorily purchased.
 4,000 houses had been completed by 1921.
 The early residents were able to pick rhubarb, peas and cabbages from the abandoned market gardens.